PurpleSe4shell/palo_certbot_helper/README.md

-# Certbot For Palo PanOS
+# Certbot Helper For Palo PanOS
 Certbot helper script for Palo Alto PanOS firewall Tested on Ubuntu 26.04 with Python 3.14.4 and Palo Alto PA-820 running PAN-OS 9.1